scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

      - The Construction Direction flag `C` = "1"
      - The value of the `Acc` = Acc<sub>i+1</sub>.
 For more details, see [](#def-acc).

-   - **UCase 3** <br> The path segment is traversed against construction direction.
+   - **Case 3** <br> The path segment is traversed against construction direction.
 The full segment has "n" hops.
 In this case:

      - The Peering flag `P` = "0" or "1" (depending on whether the last Hop Field in the up-segment is a peering Hop Field)
      - The Construction Direction flag `C` = "0"